Soybean Fungicides And Using Fungicides For Disease Management

 Presented by Dr. Bobby R. Golden

-Extension Agonomist, Mississippi State University
+Extension Agronomist, Mississippi State University

-Presented by Trent Irby
+Presented by Dr. Trent Irby

 Presented by Harold Lambert

 Presented by Layne Miles

 Evaluating Winter Cover Crops Species And Seeding Rates For Louisiana Soils

 Conservation Agronomist, Central Region Lousiaian Master Farmer Program, LSU Ag Center

 Integrating cover crops into a modern-day agricultural operation can be challenging, even with potential benefits such as reduced soil erosion, increased crop yields, improved soil health, and weed suppression.
 With the renewed interest in cover crops over the last few years, LSU AgCenter agronomy research is now focusing many of their trials on evaluating factors that affect potential cover crop use.
 These factors may include planting methods, monoculture and polyculture species, seeding rates, planting dates, and even soil type.
 A two-year study was implemented in the fall of 2016 at the Dean Lee Research Station in Alexandria, LA to evaluate seeding rates for monoculture winter species (cereal rye, crimson clover, and tillage radish) and their impact on soil nutrient levels and cover crop biomass in a soybean production system.
 This study was conducted on a Coushatta silt loam and Moreland clay soil.
 Results indicate significant differences in several soil nutrient levels for soil type and season, as well as CEC levels and soybean yield.
 Additional research under various environmental conditions should continue before recommendations can be made for specific species and seeding rates with different soils.

 Soybean Disease Identification And The Potential Impact Reduced Tillage Systems Have On Their Development

 Extension/Research Plant Pathologist, LSU Ag Center